Visit for Free in Washington DC with Kids

 Two: White House

-The White House is another landmark to visit in Washington DC.
+is another landmark to visit in Washington DC.
 According to the White House’s website, public tour requests must be submitted through your Member of Congress.
 These self-guided tours are available from 7:30 am to 11:30 am Tuesday through Thursday, 7:30 am to 1:30 pm on Fridays and Saturdays.

 The tours are scheduled on a first come, first served basis and requests can be submitted up to six months in advance and no less than 21 days in advance.
 For those who are citizens of a foreign country, a tour inside the White House is possible if you contact your embassy in Washington DC to request a tour.